 The devastating piece of news from Texas, US has shocked one and all.
 An Indian father by his own admission force-fed milk to his 3-year-old leading to choking and her eventual death.

-While the details of the case are still murky and the parents are under the scanner currently.
-But the case did highlight the problem of force-feeding -- a practice particularly common amongst Asian families.
+Amidst the chaos, the case did highlight the problem of force-feeding — a practice particularly common amongst Asian families.

 So, for a moment, think about it.
 Is it a common drill in your house too?
 After every hour or two do you run after your kid with a plateful of steamed carrots, a buttered toast, a boiled egg?
 Hoping that the child would eventually eat any of it?